eumerme/resinas-botanicas-front/README.md

 # resinas-botanicas-front

-Resinas Botânicas frontend, a test ecommerce application, still under construction.
-To use the backend, see [this repository](https://github.com/eumerme/resinas-botanicas-back) and follow the instructions in README.md
+Resinas Botânicas Frontend is a test ecommerce application currently under development.
+To use the backend, please visit [this repository](https://github.com/eumerme/resinas-botanicas-back) and follow the instructions in the README.md file.

 [About](#about) |
 [Technologies](#technologies) |